-Some of you used screenshots in digisoc1.
+Some of you will use screenshots in your assessments.
 Because you are communicating publicly, there are some issues/risks with this.

-If you received feedback on screenshots in digisoc1, you will not have lost many marks, but you may need to develop for digisoc3, where this is more important.
+You may receive feedback on screenshots in digisoc1, you will not have lost many marks, but you will need to develop this skill for digisoc 2 and digisoc3, where this is more important.
 There is plenty of time to practise, develop and ask questions.
-Remember, the course tutors are here to help — by email and in the sessions.
+Remember, the course tutors are here to help — by email.

 “But the internet is powered by screenshots and cat pics!”